uclaml/DNDM/README.md

 ```

 Arguments:
-- `-a`: whether to average the last 5 saved checkpoints after training
+- `-a`: whether to average the last 5 saved checkpoints after training (Default is false especially if the checkpoint is loaded)
-- `-a`: the path to saved model checkpoint file (if `-a True`, the directory of the saved models)
+- `-c`: the path to saved model checkpoint file (if `-a True`, the directory of the saved models)
 - `-i`: indicating the number of diffusion steps in the samping process (default 1000).
 - `-e`: indicating the end of the script-level arguments.
 The following custom arguments can be passed after `-e True` for both sampling and training: